MazConelly/Armor-Modkits-addon/README.md

 # Armor Modkits addon
-Extension to the Anomaly's Armor Modkits mod https://github.com/ahuyn/anomaly-armor-attachments
+Extension for the Armor Modkits mod for Anomaly https://github.com/ahuyn/anomaly-opo

 More upgrades and change more outfits, weapon upgrade kits, mod patches.
 Easy custom patches.